hkmshb/jobscrapper/README.md

   > volume doesn't already have database data files.
 If a volume with database data files already exist,
   > these are used on all subsequent starting of the database container unless the volume is deleted.
   > See the [docker notes for postgres](https://hub.docker.com/_/postgres), under the Initialization
-  > scripts section of the for more details about this.
+  > scripts section for more details about this.

 ## How-To